human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 #### notes toward an individualist form of government

 These are semi-organized.
 They are enough to begin thinking along new lines.
-There are also three relevant posts in the [blog](/blog) from 2020–2022: politics: centralized and distributed, individualism, and scene: freedom.
+There are also three relevant posts in the [blog](/blog) from 2020–2022: politics: distributed and centralized, individualism, and scene: freedom.

 ##### immutable